Hesket, Cumbria

-Hesket (also Hesket-in-the-Forest) is a large civil parish in the Eden District of Cumbria, England, on the main A6 between Carlisle and Penrith.
-At the 2001 census it had a population of 2,363, increasing to 2,588 at the 2011 census, and estimated at 2,774 in 2019.
-The parish formed in 1894 with the passing of the Local Government Act 1894 and was enlarged to incorporate the parish of Plumpton Wall following a County Review Order in 1934.
+Hesket (also Hesket-in-the-Forest) is a large civil parish in the Westmorland and Furness unitary district of Cumbria, England, on the main A6 between Carlisle and Penrith.
 Hesket is part of the historic royal hunting ground of Inglewood Forest.
 Settlement in the parish dates back to the Roman occupation.

 Extent

 The parish is located between the city of Carlisle and the market town of Penrith, along nine miles of the A6.
 The parish encompasses the villages of Armathwaite, Calthwaite, High Hesket, Low Hesket, Plumpton and Southwaite, as well as the hamlets of Aiketgate, Morton, Old Town, Thiefside, Petteril Green and Plumpton Foot.
 It also includes parts of the villages of Ivegill and Wreay, with these villages also part of the parishes of Skelton and St Cuthbert Without respectively.

+The River Petteril runs north through the parish on its way to Carlisle.
+The River Eden forms part of its eastern boundary near Armathwaite.